Cold chain: Vaccines

 The cold chain is used in the supply of vaccines to distant clinics in hot climates served by poorly developed transport networks.
-Vaccines can lose their efficacy if cold chain management fails.
-Disruption of a cold chain due to war may produce consequences similar to the smallpox outbreaks in the Philippines during the Spanish–American War, during which the distributed vaccines were inert due to lack of temperature control in transport.
+Disruption of a cold chain due to war or logistical challenges may produce severe consequences, as distributed vaccines can become inert due to a lack of temperature control during transport.
+The integrity of the vaccine cold chain is therefore a critical public health concern.

 For vaccines, there are different types of cold chains.
-There is an ultralow, or deep freeze, cold chain for vaccines that require -70 degrees C, such as the Ebola and Pfizer–BioNTech COVID-19 vaccines, and some animal vaccines, such as those for chickens.
+There is an ultralow, or deep freeze, cold chain for vaccines that require -70 degrees C, such as the Ebola and Pfizer–BioNTech COVID-19 vaccines, and some animal vaccines.
 Next the frozen chain requires -20 degrees C. Varicella and zoster vaccinations require this level.
 Then the refrigerated chain, which requires temperatures between two and eight degrees C. Most flu vaccinations only require refrigeration.

 In 2020, during the COVID-19 pandemic, vaccines being developed may need ultracold storage and transportation temperatures as cold as -70 C, requiring what has been referred to as a "colder chain" infrastructure.
 This creates some issues of distribution for the Pfizer vaccine.
 It is estimated that only 25 to 30 countries in the world have the infrastructure for the required ultracold cold chain.

-Validation

-The cold chain distribution process is an extension of the good manufacturing practice (GMP) environment that all drugs and biological products are required to follow, and are enforced by the various health regulatory bodies.
-As such, the distribution process must be validated to ensure that there is no negative impact to the safety, efficacy or quality of the drug substance.
-The GMP environment requires that all processes that might impact the safety, efficacy or quality of the drug substance must be validated, including storage and distribution of the drug substance.

-A cold chain can be managed by a quality management system.
-Temperature data loggers and RFID tags help monitor the temperature history of the truck, reefer container, warehouse, etc. and the temperature history of the product being shipped.
-They also can help determine the remaining shelf life.
-Also, temperature sensors may need to be National Institute of Standards and Technology (NIST) traceable depending on the body monitoring the cold chain.
+Technologies

+The integrity of a modern cold chain is maintained by a suite of interconnected technologies that provide real-time monitoring, data logging, and operational control.
+These systems are a key part of Fleet digitalization and are essential for ensuring product safety, regulatory compliance, and operational efficiency.
+The development of advanced frameworks for temperature monitoring, leveraging IoT platforms, has become a key area of innovation in logistics.

+Fleet Telematics and Remote Monitoring

+Refrigerated trucks, railcars, and reefer containers are typically equipped with advanced fleet telematics systems.
+A Telematic control unit installed in the vehicle or container serves as the central hub for data collection.
+Unlike standard systems, these units often interface directly with the refrigeration unit's microprocessor, allowing for two-way communication.
+This enables dispatchers and fleet managers to not only receive data but also remotely adjust settings, such as the temperature setpoint.

+The specialized telemetry data transmitted in real-time is crucial for cold chain oversight.
+This includes: